oddbird/oddleventy/content/blog/2025/box-model.md

 `content-box` sizing
 in modern layouts!

-This may seem to obvious,
+This may seem to be obvious,
 but the `content-box` model is useful
 _when we care about the size of the content_.
 I find that most useful for wrapping containers.